gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 As an improvement we can take this input as improvement when approaching the target object.

 Also we can pre compute the transformation matrix T#_# and store it in file and get that when needed stright from file insted of computing each time.
-This will save us computing and time.
+As DH parameters don't changes.
+This will save us computing power and time.

 Screenshot from pickup to drop
 1. ![kuka-retrive]